ggarra13/mrv2/mrv2/docs/en/_sources/user_docs/panels/panels.rst.txt

    :align: center

 The Logs Panel registers all the important messages that mrv2 emits.
 It will show the start-up message to show where all the files come from (preferences, hotkeys, path mappings, OCIO config, etc).
-It will also any errors that may happen during the operation of mrv2.
+It will also show any errors that may happen during the operation of mrv2.

 In Window->Preferences->Errors the behavior of the Log Panel can be changed when an error occurs.
 The default behavior is to bring up the Log Panel in a Window, but you can also bring up the log panel docked, or you can ignore the error and not popup the log panel.